Migrants in Texas trailer tragedy died seeking better lives

+Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

-LAS VEGAS – Children set out hoping to earn enough to support their siblings and parents.
+LAS VEGAS, Honduras (AP) — Children set out hoping to earn enough to support their siblings and parents.
 Young adults who sacrificed to attend college thinking it would lead to success left their country disillusioned.
 A man already working in the U.S. who returned to visit his wife and children decided to take a cousin on his return to the U.S.

 As families of the more than 60 people packed into a tractor-trailer and abandoned on Monday in Texas began to confirm their worst fears and talk of their relatives, a common narrative of pursuing a better life took shape from Honduras to Mexico.